The following document explains the basics of the Family First Prevention Services Act, why it is so important, and what challenges lie ahead.

 Implementation timeline and action items:

-- Right now/ongoing: States that elect to take advantage of this new use for Title IV-E money are re-writing the state plans for foster care they submit to the federal Department of Health and Human Services (HHS) to include prevention activities for eligible children and their parents/kin caregivers.
+- Initial actions: States that elect to take advantage of this new use for Title IV-E money are re-writing the state plans for foster care they submit to the federal Department of Health and Human Services (HHS) to include prevention activities for eligible children and their parents/kin caregivers.
 (These activities are generally defined as mental health and substance abuse prevention and treatment services (offered by qualified clinicians) and in-home parent skill-based programs, including parenting skills training, parent education, and individual and family counseling.)
 States must describe the prevention services and programs they intend to use and demonstrate that they use a trauma-informed approach and meet certain evidence criteria defining them as “promising,” “supported,” or “well-supported.”

 - No later than Oct.
 1, 2018: HHS will release guidance on the practice criteria required for the newly-eligible prevention services or programs, and a pre-approved list of services and programs that meet the requirements of promising, supported, or well-supported practices.